BaderLab/EnrichmentMap_docs/MainPanel.rst

     * Enrichment values from *EM#_fdr_qvalue* columns are used.

+  * Color by Data Set

+    * Pie chart that shows which data sets each gene set is a member of.

+  * Phenotypes

+    * Only available for `g:Profiler` 2-data set analysis.
+    * The color gradient of each chart segment indicates the enriched phenotype.

 * Chart Type

-  * Field is enabled if *Chart Data* is set to a value other than *-- None --*.
+  * Field is enabled if *Chart Data* is set to *NES Columns*, *P-value Columns* or *Q-value Columns*.

-  * Three chart types are available: Radial Heat Map, Heat Map, and Heat Strips.
-    For more details see :ref:`chart_visualization`.
+  * Various chart types are available, for more details see :ref:`chart_visualization`.

 * Color Scheme